 3 Reasons to Use a Hot Oil Heater

 Direct fired heaters can be used in any number of different applications.
-One of the most common uses for a fired heater is to heat oil (or thermal fluids)., sometimes called or , are used in a variety of situations depending on the industry in which they are used.
+One of the most common uses for a fired heater is to heat oil (or thermal fluids).
+Hot oil heaters, sometimes called thermal fluid heaters or heat medium heaters, are used in a variety of situations depending on the industry in which they are used.
 Some industrial applications will use heated fluids to warm baths or kettles, presses, or even some types of ovens.
 In larger applications, like in the oil and gas industry, hot oil heaters are used in combination with heat exchangers to warm up a secondary fluid – which could be gas or liquid.

 An analogy may help here.
 Maybe you have been in a home that has heated floors, or maybe you have them in your own house (don’t brag).
 Many times this is accomplished by heating water and then sending the heated water through piping in the floors to indirectly heat the top surface of the floor.